 74% of people own a smartphone, and people now own an average of 3.3 connected devices.
 Worldwide, we spend an average of almost two hours per day on mobile.
 Consumers are constantly connected, and they use an array of devices to find whatever they need, wherever they are.
 When they have an I-want-to-know or I-want-to-buy moment, they turn to their smartphones or tablets and engage with the businesses and brands that are ready to help.

-Looking at the digital landscape in the UK and Ireland, five key trends emerge:
+Looking at the digital landscape, five key trends emerge:

 - Mobile is vital to daily life